-Additionally, for any variable remuneration awarded that exceeds the amount of \leq 50,000 or represents more than one third of the total annual remuneration, at least 50% of it should consist of a balance of the following:
+Additionally, for any variable remuneration awarded that exceeds the amount of \in 50,000 or represents more than one third of the total annual remuneration, at least 50% of it should consist of a balance of the following:

-- shares or equivalent ownership interests; - where possible, other instruments within the meaning of Article 52 or 63 of Regulation (EU) No 575/2013 or other instruments which can be fully converted to Common Equity Tier 1 instruments or written down, that in each case adequately reflect the credit quality of the Bank as a going concern
+- shares or equivalent ownership interests; - where possible, other instruments within the meaning of Article 52 or 63 of Regulation (EU) No 575/2013 or other instruments which can be fully converted to Common Equity Tier 1 instruments or written down, that in each case adequately reflect the credit quality of the Bank as a going concern and are appropriate to be used for the purposes of variable remuneration in accordance to the relevant clauses of Regulation (EU) No 527/2014; and

-4 Any variable remuneration awarded that does not exceed the gross amount of \in 50,000 or does not represent more than one third of the staff member's total annual remuneration is awarded in cash and is not subject to retention and deferral policies.

-C-Suite Executives are defined as the CEO, and the direct reports of the CEO who are also Executive Committee members.
+4 Any variable remuneration awarded that does not exceed the gross amount of € 50,000 or does not represent more than one third of the staff member's total annual remuneration is awarded in cash and is not subject to retention and deferral policies.
+5 Senior Executives are defined as the CEO, Senior General Managers, General Managers as well as all members of the Executive Committee (ExCo) irrespective of their hierarchical level in the Bank or their job title and regardless of whether they will maintain their ExCo membership in the future.